marouncz/digital-electronics-2-project/README.md

 ### Timer1 overflow
 ![Interupt diagram](img/Counter_overflow_interupt.svg)

 Since the timer overflows every 4ms the interrupt function is used as a loop.
 Firstly it checks if any button state has changed.
-Then checks if the recording flag is set, if so it records the button status and saves its time.
+Then checks if the recording flag is set, if so it records the button status and saves its timestamp(number of overflows).
 Function then continues and checks if the playback mode is set, If it is then it runs the according melody algorithm.
 Lastly it check the GUI buttons and pushes the output to the shift register.
 This then repeats again every 4ms.
 Every note stays on for 4 loops, which is 4ms.
 Holding the button for any longer will not effect this.
 It is possible to play during the playback phase, because both algorithms write into the same temporary output register which is later sent to the output.

 ## Instructions
 ### Powering on